 We love our pets but we don’t love the little critters that might be sharing them.
-Not only are they unappealing but they can also cause health problems both for our pets and for us so it’s important to keep our pets free from parasites.
+Not only are they unappealing but they can also cause health problems for our pets and their people.
+This is why it is so important to keep our pets free from parasites.

-In outdoor cats we mainly see fleas, ear mites, and tapeworms, although indoor cats can also pick up fleas (and fleas transmit tapeworm!).
+In outdoor cats, we mainly see fleas, ticks, ear mites, and tapeworms.
+Although, indoor cats can also pick up fleas (and fleas transmit tapeworm!).
 Check out this great site for more information on cats and fleas.

-Because dogs tend to be outside more often and in many different locations – local park, dog park, daycare, hiking trails, etc – they tend to pick up a wider variety of parasites.
-Fleas are common on dogs, and ticks are becoming ever more common, even in downtown Toronto!
-Dogs frequently pick up roundworms and giardia here as well.
-And of course we can’t forget heartworms which your dog can pick up from infected mosquitoes.
+Since our dogs tend to be outside more often and, in many different locations – local park, dog park, daycare, hiking trails, etc – they tend to pick up a wider variety of parasites.
+Fleas are common on dogs, and ticks are becoming more common, even in downtown Toronto!
+Dogs frequently pick up intestinal parasites such as roundworms and giardia here as well.
+And of course, we can’t forget heartworms which your dog can pick up from infected mosquitoes.

-As the weather gets warmer parasite numbers start increasing so it’s important to have your dog checked in spring for exposure to heart worms and tick-borne illnesses such as Lyme disease,and then to put both dogs and cats on preventive medications.
+As the weather gets warmer, parasite populations begin to increase in number.
+Therefore, it is very important to have your dog checked in spring for previous exposure to heartworms and tick-borne illnesses such as Lyme disease.
+Seasonal preventive medications can be dispensed to protect your dogs and cats from parasites.

 We’ve come a long way from the time that flea baths and dusting powders were the state-of-the-art pest control.
-There are several safer and more convenient options available now, from drops that go on your pet’s skin to tasty little chews.
-It’s important to speak to your vet about the best option for your pets.
+There are several safe and more convenient options available now.
+Preventatives come in both oral and topical formats.
+Topical drops are easy to apply on your pet’s skin and oral medications come in tasty chewable tablet form.
+It’s important to speak with your vet about the best option for your pets.